 The starter is simple yet tasty and can be made in advance.
-Moreover, I recommend making it in advance as the flavors integrate so much better.
+Moreover, I recommend making it in advance as the flavours integrate so much better.

 Our vegan dinner theme is ‘Mediterranean’.
 The main course is Ratatouille, a French recipe using a number of different vegetables that are perfect for a slow cooker recipe.

 I have added a couple of interesting spices to give it a bit of a twist.
-That in itself should excite you as the flavors are a combination of fragrant spices, a touch of chili and sweetness.
+That in itself should excite you as the flavours are a combination of fragrant spices, a touch of chilli and sweetness.

 The good thing is that all dishes can be prepared in advance so you won’t have to spend too much time in the kitchen on Valentine’s ‘date night’.
 You could also do all the preparations together for an unusual romantic touch.

 Roasting 30 min, processing 10 min.

 - • 50 ml of virgin olive oil

 - • two slices of a good quality sourdough bread

 - Place the capsicums in an oven dish and bake in the oven until charred and the skin puffs up.